College of Education Experts

 +1 512 475 9756

-Expertise: Focuses research on South Asian American college students, diversity training efficacy for student leaders, and work/life integration for student affairs administrators.
+Expertise: Centers research on college student identity development, personal branding for student leaders, and work/life integration for student affairs administrators

 Julie Schell